Home

 Tips for successful IT security assessments

-You need successful security assessments to protect your systems from hacking.
+You need successful vulnerability and penetration testing to protect your systems from exploitation.
 Whether you’re performing security tests against your own systems or for those of a third party, you must be prudent and pragmatic to succeed.
-These tips for security assessments will help you succeed in your role as an information security professional:
+These tips for security assessments will help you succeed in your role as an IT or information security professional:

 • Set goals and develop a plan before you get started.